 If you test positive for COVID-19 and never develop symptoms, isolate for five days.
 Day 0 is the day of your positive viral test and day 1 is the first full day after the specimen was collected for your positive test.
 If you continue to have no symptoms, you can end isolation after at least five days.
 However, you should continue to wear a well-fitting mask around others at home and in public until day 10.
 If you develop symptoms after testing positive, your five-day isolation period should start over.

 These are a summary of the most recent updates issued by the CDC.
-For more information, please review the complete guidelines on the CDC website.
+For more information, please review the complete guidelines on the CDC website for if you were exposed, or if you are sick.